Human Trafficking Related to Labour Exploitation and Forced Labour

-Labour exploitation refers to situations in which a person is forced to work and cannot refuse to work or quit the job without facing serious consequences.
-Such serious consequences may be concrete threats against the victims or the victims’ family and friends.
-The victims may also feel that they are not free to quit their job because they could be removed from the country or left with nothing in a foreign country.
+Labour exploitation refers to situations in which a person is forced to work, and cannot refuse to work or quit the job, without facing serious consequences.
+Such serious consequences may be concrete threats against the victim or the victims’ family and/or friends.
+The victims may also feel they are not free to quit their jobs, because they could be removed from the country, or left in a difficult position in a foreign country.

 Employment relationship may seem perfect on paper

-A common denominator for trafficking related to labour exploitation across all lines of business is that the victims work long hours for a salary that is too low compared to the amount of work.
+A common denominator for trafficking related to labour exploitation across all lines of business is that the victims work long hours for a salary that is too low, compared to the amount of work.
 They may even work without a salary.
-Victims of labour trafficking must often work long hours without proper breaks.
+Victims of forced labour often are made to work long hours without proper breaks.

 Victims of forced labour often experience psychological and sometimes even physical abuse.
-Be-cause of the long hours, the victims often have very little spare time.
+Because of the long working hours, victims often have little spare time.
 In some cases, victims have been forced to live in their workplace.

-A typical feature of labour exploitation cases detected in Finland is that the employment relationship seems fully legal on paper.
-The salary and working hours mentioned in the employment contract might follow the applicable collective agreement, but in reality, these terms are not complied with.
-The victims may even get a salary to their bank accounts in accordance with the employment contract, but the employer may seize the victims’ debit cards or demand that the victims draw the money out of their accounts and pay it back to the employer in cash.
+A typical feature of labour exploitation cases detected in Finland is that the employment seems fully legal on paper.
+Salary and working hours mentioned in the employment contract might follow the applicable collective labour agreement, but in reality, these terms are not complied with.
+The victims may even get a salary on their bank accounts, in accordance with the employment contract, but the employer may seize victims’ debit cards or demand that victims draw the money out of their accounts and pay it back to the employer in cash.

 Employees can be tied to their employer in many ways